2b-as/sigshark/README.md

 # sigshark

-A tshark wrapper for SS7 TCAP (MAP/CAP) and Diameter signaling data which adds transaction tracking/grouping
+Sigshark makes working with SS7 TCAP (MAP/CAP) and Diameter signaling pcap files easier.
+Its features include "flattening" (putting each SCTP chunk in its own packet) and transaction sorting/grouping.

-## Problems sigshark tries to solve
+## Features

+### "Flattening" of pcap files

+Multiple MAP, CAP or Diameter messages are often bundled together into one SCTP packet.
+Sigshark can put each SCTP chunk into its own SCTP packet, preserving all other properties of the packet (e.g. timestamp).

 ### Sorting a pcap file by its TCAP and Diameter transactions